Important

 • A lesion that bleeds, itches, or does not heal.

-• A spot that looks different from your other moles.
+• A spot that looks clearly different from your other moles.

-• Any skin change that worries you, regardless of what Dermo says.
+• Any skin change that worries you, regardless of what Dermo might say.

-In Norway you can contact your fastlege (GP) or call 116 117 for non-emergency medical help.
+In Norway, you can contact your GP (fastlege), or call 116 117 for non-emergency medical help.
 In an emergency, call 113.

 Limitations of AI

-Dermo's AI is trained on dermatology image datasets, but it has limits.
-It can miss serious conditions and it can flag harmless ones.
+Dermo's AI is trained on dermatology image datasets, but it has its limits.
+It can both miss serious conditions and flag harmless ones.
 Photo quality, lighting, skin tone, and lesion type all affect accuracy.
-We show confidence scores so you can see how certain (or uncertain) the model is, but a low-risk score never means "you are safe".
+We show how confident the model is in its assessment, but a low risk level never guarantees that you're safe.

 Use at your own risk

-By using Dermo, you acknowledge that you understand these limitations and accept that the Service is provided for informational purposes only.
-Dermo and its team are not responsible for medical outcomes related to your use of the Service.
+By using Dermo, you accept these limitations and agree that the Service is provided for information only, not medical advice.
+Dermo and our team are not responsible for medical outcomes related to your use of the Service.

 Contact

-If you have questions about how to interpret Dermo's results, email hei@dermo.no.
+If you have questions about how to interpret a result from Dermo, send an email to hei@dermo.no.
 For medical concerns, contact a qualified clinician.